 Compared to other keyboard controllers

-The MiniLab Mk2 is undoubtedly one of the best small keyboard controllers we have ever seen.
+The Arturia MiniLab Mk2 is undoubtedly one of the best small keyboard controllers I have ever seen.
 But, it has some stiff competition; here are a few alternatives.

 The MPK Mini Mk3 is still the king of the small keyboard controllers, but the MiniLab runs it close.
 The MPK Mini Mk3 has better pads, better keys, an LCD screen, and a long history of success.

 The Novation Launchkey Mini is a very popular keyboard controller, especially with Ableton users.
-But, for us, it doesn’t match the MiniLab Mk2 in many areas; buy Arturia.
+But, for me, it doesn’t match the MiniLab Mk2 in many areas; buy Arturia.

-Who is the Arturia MiniLab Mk2 best suited for?
+Who is the MiniLab Mk2 best suited for?